Mimis-Latlaeg-Hattalag/fintech-future-canary/README.md

 ## IntelliJ IDEA Bug - IMPORTANT

-I am suing Gradle 9 and IDEA with create a bad RunConfig for you.<br/>
+I am using Gradle 9 and IDEA with create a bad RunConfig for you.<br/>
 So, I checked in one I rolled by hand for your convenience.

 ## Appearance: